What is a self-funded health plan for ministries?

 Responsible for creating a medical network Employer GuideStone

 We understand that you are searching for ways to provide quality benefits while being a good steward of your ministry’s budget.
-Choosing a group health plan is an important decision that has far-reaching financial repercussions for your ministry and its employees.
+Choosing a group health plan is an important decision that has far-reaching financial repercussions for your ministry and employees.
 For more information on the benefits of GuideStone health plans, contact us at Insurance@GuideStone.org or 1-844-INS-GUIDE (1-844-467-4843), Monday through Friday, from 7 a.m. to 6 p.m.
 CT.

 GuideStone welcomes the opportunity to share this general information.
 However, this article is not intended to be relied upon as legal advice.